ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/4_IntroOpenShift/instructions.md

 ls
 ```

-# Use the `kubectl` CLI
+# Use the `oc` CLI
-Recall that Kubernetes namespaces enable you to virtualize a cluster.
-You already have access to one namespace in a Kubernetes cluster, and `kubectl` is already set to target that cluster and namespace.
+OpenShift projects are Kubernetes namespace with additional administrative functions.
+Therefore, projects also provide isolation within an OpenShift cluster.
+You already have access to one project in an OpenShift cluster, and `oc` is already set to target that cluster and project.

 Let's look at some basic `kubectl` commands.